-“Well, because salah requires wudu, and then reciting Al Fatihah and another part of the Quran, and that’s it.
+“Well, because prayer requires ablution, and then reciting Al Fatihah and another part of the Quran, and that’s it.
 Where is there room to talk to God?”

 “Islam doesn’t close the doors of communication with Allah, it opens them.
-You can always talk to Allah, at any moment without having wudu or performing salah.
+You can always talk to Allah, at any moment without having ablution or performing the obligatory prayers.
 It’s called dua or supplication and it is similar to how you prayed as a Christian.”

-Mohammad continued with a familiar smile on his face, that f a loving older brother.
+Mohammad continued with a familiar smile on his face, that of a loving older brother.

-“I do but I am not sure how they fit into my life and why they are the five pillars?”
+“I do but I am not sure how five daily prayers fit into my life and why we need it so regimented?”

 “Isra wa Miraj,” Mohammad said, and as he spoke those words a light illuminated his face and transfixed his eyes.
 I was captivated.